-The NSW Rail Museum (formerly known as ‘Trainworks’) is located in Thirlmere – approximately 90km from Sydney – and is one of the main features of the village.
-Thirlmere, like many towns, was born with the coming of the Great Southern Railway in 1863 to 1867, when a large temporary tent city grew up to house the railway workers.
-It was valued for its proximity to Thirlmere Lakes which provided water for the steam trains.
+The NSW Rail Museum is one of the main features of Thirlmere.
+Like many towns, was born with the coming of the Great Southern Railway in 1863 to 1867, when a large temporary tent city grew up to house the railway workers.
+It was valued for its proximity to Thirlmere Lakes National Park which provided water for the steam trains.
 The water was pumped to a siding at the nearby town of Couridjah.

 The Thirlmere section of the Main Southern Railway was deviated in 1919 to a less steep alignment with easier grades, and the original line became the Picton Loop Line.
 Today, the Loop Line provides a link to the main line which enables heritage trains to operate beyond the local area and to run on a line clear of other working trains.